The exquisite angst of applying to college in a deeply anxious year

-This is the season of peak anxiety for high school seniors planning to go to college, and on top of all the application forms and deadlines and personal essays, they usually have to juggle, add a host of new obstacles in this pandemic year.

-The coronavirus has put American families in financial crisis, forced millions of students to learn remotely, cancelled college tours and standardized testing dates, and prevented legions of students from participating in the sports and other extracurricular activities that serve as creative outlets and resume boosters.
+As a new season for college applications begins, the coronavirus has upended the process, forcing millions of students to learn remotely, canceling college tours and standardized testing dates, and preventing legions of students from participating in sports and other extracurricular activities.

-Seniors and those who guide them through the process say the level of uncertainty and disruption is off the charts as the virus surges across the country, forcing many schools to shut down classrooms again and making weighty decisions about the future more fraught than ever.
+High school seniors and those who guide them through the admissions process say the level of uncertainty and disruption is off the charts as the virus surges across the country, forcing many schools to shut down classrooms once again, putting more families in financial crisis and making weighty decisions about the future more fraught than ever.

-“We’ve had to hold hands a lot more,” said Holly M. Markiecki-Bennetts, a guidance counsellor at Caldwell’s school, Mercy High, in Farmington Hills, Michigan.
+Holly M. Markiecki-Bennetts, a guidance counselor at Caldwell’s school, Mercy High, in Farmington Hills, Michigan, said, “We’ve had to hold hands a lot more.”

 It is unclear if all the tumult will make it easier or more challenging for students to get into the Class of 2025, especially at competitive universities.
 Will holdovers from this year, when freshman enrollment was down, increase competition for spots next fall?
 Or will fewer people ultimately apply, giving more students a shot at their dream schools?